Georgik0/demo_bash/README.md

 ◦ `unset` with no options \
 ◦ `env` with no options or arguments \
 ◦ `exit` with no options \
+The rest of the commands are implemented through execve()

 ’ inhibit all interpretation of a sequence of characters. \
 " inhibit all interpretation of a sequence of characters except for $.